 Twenty years later, the found boy, Rob Ryan, is a detective on the Dublin Murder Squad and keeps his past a secret.
 But when a twelve-year-old girl is found murdered in the same woods, he and Detective Cassie Maddox—his partner and closest friend—find themselves investigating a case chillingly similar to the previous unsolved mystery.
 Now, with only snippets of long-buried memories to guide him, Ryan has the chance to uncover both the mystery of the case before him and that of his own shadowy past.

-Maeve Binchy is a prolific writer, so if you enjoy her style of writing you’ll have lots of books to choose from!
+Maeve Binchy is a prolific writer, so if you enjoy her style of writing you’ll have lots of books set in Ireland from her to choose from.

 It began with Benny Hogan and Eve Malone, growing up, inseparable, in the village of Knockglen.